algonquindesign-grads/2014/README.md

-# Graphic Design Grads
+# 2014 Graphic Design Grads

-Project for all of the grad websites of the Algonquin College Graphic Design program.
+Project for the grad website of the Algonquin College Graphic Design program.

 ---